pinebit/go-boot/README.md

 3. Instantiate all your services

-> Recommended to use Dependency Injection frameworks, such as [wire](https://github.com/google/wire), [fx](https://github.com/uber-go/fx) or any other, for now we simply create all services one by one:
+> Recommended to use Dependency Injection frameworks, such as [wire](https://github.com/google/wire), [fx](https://github.com/uber-go/fx) or any other, for now we simply create all services one by one.

 ```golang
 s1 := service1.NewService1(...)